skip to Main Content

 • Linking business owners to financial systems

-It helps prevent fraud and ensures compliance.
+Consequently, it strengthens fraud prevention and ensures regulatory compliance.

-6. Nigerian Export Promotion Council Registration (for Exporters)
+6. Nigerian Export Promotion Council (NEPC) Registration

 This is required to:

-• Obtain export permit
+• Obtain export permits

 • Access export incentives